KdAndrade/KdAndrade/README.md

 Constantly learning, exploring new technologies, and working on projects to improve my skills and contribute to the community.

 - 🔐 Interested in Cybersecurity & Secure Coding
+- 💻 Skilled in **Java**
-- 💻 Skilled in Java, JavaScript, Python, SQL & Linux
+- 🚧 Currently learning and developing skills in JavaScript, Python, SQL & Linux
 - 🚀 Always curious about Cloud, DevOps & Automation
 - 🌱 Currently leveling up my skills in backend development and containerization with Docker
 - 🎯 Goal: Become a cybersecurity expert and software engineer